 - Marine iguanas nest on Fernandina

-- March 21st, the beginning of the summer equinox, signals the arrival of the waved albatross to Española.
+- March 21st, the March equinox, signals the arrival of the waved albatross to Española

-- Even the western islands have warm waters where snorkeling is excellent.
-Punta Vicente Roca near Isabela Island can be an amazing site.
-Penguins still active in the water, next to tropical fish!
+- Punta Vicente Roca near Isabela Island can be an amazing snorkeling site with penguins still active in the water next to tropical fish!

 April in Galapagos